toddbaert/markdown-cv/index.md

 Bachelor of Biological Sciences, honours

-Thesis: *Factors Affecting β-Crystallin Expression and Lens Differentiation in X. Laevis* (an investigation into the development of the vertebrate optical lens)
+Thesis: *Factors Affecting β-Crystallin Expression and Lens Differentiation in X. Laevis*
+(an investigation into the development of the vertebrate optical lens in the African Clawed Frog)

 ## Selected Accomplishments